 I’ve never understood the practice of sending children to their room when they get into trouble.
-When my children needed discipline, I saw that time as an opportunity to minister to their hearts.
-Keeping them close to me, helped me not to forget and miss that window.)
-This is the pattern that developed when they were small:
+When my children needed discipline, I viewed that time as an opportunity to minister to their hearts.
+This is the pattern we followed when they were small and required discipline:

-- They stood in the corner of the room where I was working (usually the kitchen) with the timer set and their hands behind their back to help them think about what they had done.
-(If they fidgeted more time was added, so they soon learned to settle into their corner as I continued to work!)
+They stood in the corner of the room where I was working (usually the kitchen) with the timer set and their hands behind their back (to help them think about what they had done rather than get distracted.)
+If they fidgeted in the corner, more time was added– they soon learned to settle into their corner as I continued to work!)

-- When the timer dinged, I sat on the chair and they either sat on my lap or stood in front of me.
+When the timer dinged, I sat on a chair and they either sat on my lap or stood in front of me.
 (The main intent here was to make good eye contact.)